Daniel-KM/Omeka-S-module-ImageServer/README.md

 - [ ] Support curl when allow_url_fopen and allow_url_include are forbidden.
 - [ ] Automatically manage pdf as a list of canvas and images (extract size and page number, then manage it by the image server)
 - [ ] Remove the specific choice of the processor and use the Omeka one (gd/imagemagick/imagick)
-- [ ] Adapt the info.json to the image processor.
+- [ ] Adapt the info.json to the image processor (don't list bitonal when using vips, etc.).
 - [ ] Add the canonical link header.
 - [x] Use the tiled images when available for arbitrary size request (ok for vips/tiled tiff).
-- [ ] Update vendor tilers to manage Amazon directly.
+- [ ] Update tiling pipeline to use `StoreInterface` instead of `AmazonS3`-specific methods, so any S3-compatible store can be used for tile creation/deletion.
 - [ ] Add a limit (width/height) for dynamic extraction (used with zoning and annotations).
-- [ ] Add a processor for [php-vips].
+- [ ] Add a processor for [php-vips] (currently cli-only, add support for the php extension/library).
 - [x] Use vips as Omeka thumbnailer.
-- [ ] Add auto as default type of tiles (so choose tiled tiff if vips is installed, etc.).
+- [ ] Add auto as default type of tiles and thumbnailer (so choose tiled tiff if vips is installed, and select thumbnailer according to input format, etc.).
-- [ ] Use the library [OpenJpeg] ("libopenjp2-tools" on Debian, or "openjpeg" on Centos instead of ImageMagick for a [performance] reason: ImageMagick always open the file as a whole even when extracting a small part.
+- [ ] For jpeg2000, use library [OpenJpeg] instead of ImageMagick or Vips: a dedicated decoder (`opj_decompress`/`kdu_expand`) getting internal tile directly is better for large jp2 (see [gitlab#7]).
+- [x] Skip the warning about missing `vips`/`convert` commands when an external image server (e.g. Cantaloupe) is configured, since local image processing tools are not needed in that case.
 - [ ] Fix bitonal with vips.
-- [ ] Fix save jp2 with vips/convert.
+- [ ] Fix save jp2 with vips (vips does not support jp2 output natively).
-- [ ] Add an auto choice for thumbnailer (and select it accordiing to input format) and tile type.
-- [ ] Check why zoomify and deepzoom arounds (or overlap) are different (deepzoom is more compliant with OpenSeadragon).
+- [x] Check why zoomify and deepzoom arounds (or overlap) are different (deepzoom is more compliant with OpenSeadragon).
+By design: DeepZoom uses 1px overlap, Zoomify uses 0.
 - [ ] Check why zoomify create bigger thumbnails.
 - [ ] Fix conversion of some iiif tiles for zoomify.